-- 1. Personalize your message Explain who you are and why the issue is important to you.
+- 1. Personalize your message Explain who you are (a constituent) and why the issue is important to you.
 Including personal stories about yourself and the district makes you stand out to congressional staff. - 2.
-Be polite Thank your legislator for previous votes, and courteously ask for her or his support on your issue. - 3.
-Be concise and make a specific request Ask your legislator to cosponsor or vote yes or no on a specific bill.
+Be polite Thank your legislator for previous votes, and courteously ask for her or his support on your issue.

+3. Be concise and make a specific request - Ask your legislator to participate in an event or draw their attention to new research or poll data that is relevant to Reproductive Justice.